Leandro-Larrea/Leandro-Larrea/README.md

 - Get my first job in IT

-- To learn Next.js and tailwind while improving my current stack
+- To learn C# and .net while improving my current stack

 <h3 align="left">Languages and Tools:</h3>